elsie-h/iaml2017_R/README.md

 The instructions and questions for these labs can be found at https://github.com/JamesOwers/iaml2017

+Any instructions in my .Rmd files given in **bold** are copied from James' instructions in the above link.

 This repository contains my solutions to the labs using R, I'll upload them as I go along.
 There are some questions that I struggled to translate from Python to R - any suggestions/improvements would be much appreciated!